o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/animating/tweener-system/tweener-sample.md

 ---
-description: ' Open the Scripted Entity Tweener sample level in Amazon Lumberyard to see tweeners in action. '
+description: ' Open the Scripted Entity Tweener sample level in Open 3D Engine to see tweeners in action. '
 title: Tweener Sample Level
 ---